0xAX/linux-insides/Theory/ELF.md

 So we can find it in the `vmlinux` with:

 ```
-readelf -s vmlinux | grep ffffffff81000000
+$ readelf -s vmlinux | grep ffffffff81000000
      1: ffffffff81000000     0 SECTION LOCAL  DEFAULT    1
  65099: ffffffff81000000     0 NOTYPE  GLOBAL DEFAULT    1 _text
  90766: ffffffff81000000     0 NOTYPE  GLOBAL DEFAULT    1 startup_64
 ```

-Note that here is address of the `startup_64` routine is not `ffffffff80000000`, but `ffffffff81000000` and now i'll explain why.
+Note that ,the address of `startup_64` routine is not `ffffffff80000000`, but `ffffffff81000000`.
+Now I'll explain why.

-We can see following definition in the [arch/x86/kernel/vmlinux.lds.S](https://github.com/torvalds/linux/blob/master/arch/x86/kernel/vmlinux.lds.S):
+We can see the following definition in the [arch/x86/kernel/vmlinux.lds.S](https://github.com/torvalds/linux/blob/master/arch/x86/kernel/vmlinux.lds.S):

 ```
     . = __START_KERNEL;